 The Family of the Month Program is a Supreme Council feature program.
 Selection and presentation occur at the local Council level.
-BSC also participates in the Knight Family of the Year Program.
-BSC Family Activities Chairman and Council Officers select deserving families for this recognition and forward a nomination packet to the State Council.
-Recommendations are encourage from all Council members to the Committee Chairman.
+BSC also participates in the Family of the Year Program.
+BSC Family Activities Chairman and Council Officers select deserving families for this recognition and forward a nomination packet to the Supreme Council each month and to the State council for Family of the Year.
+Nominated families may be of Knights or Parishioners.
+Recommendations are encouraged from all Council members and Parishioners to the Committee Chairman.

 To help families live out the joy of Christ, Supreme Chaplain Archbishop William Lori has composed a prayer through which families will come together to consecrate themselves under the protection of the Holy Family.
 In this prayer, we ask for the aid or intercession of the perfect son Jesus Christ, Mary the perfect mother, and Joseph who is a model for every father.
 Our Council and Parish will plan on attending Mass on the Feast of the Holy Family and recite this prayer to consecrate ourselves under the protection of the Holy Family.